 So what can you do to ensure data and sales forecasting accuracy?
 Better yet, is there a way to achieve forecasting accuracy and ensure data integrity that allows you to proactively identify performance problems before they become catastrophic?

-A recent CFO Alliance study concurs that ultimately, SPM solutions effectively solve the three common data-derived problems by helping companies:
+A recent CFO Alliance study concurs that ultimately, SPM solutions effectively solve the four common data-derived problems by helping companies: